Photography Exhibiting, Collecting and Curating in Australia

 The Story of the Camera in Australia, by Melbourne-based portrait photographer Jack Cato, becomes the first published national history of the medium.
 Cato was also a photography columnist for The Age newspaper between 1960–63.

-The Six Photographers exhibition at the David Jones Gallery, Sydney, features 200 photographs by Gordon Andrews, Max Dupain, Kerry Dundas, Hal Missingham, Axel Poignant and David Potts.
+The Six Photographers exhibition at David Jones’ Art Gallery features 200 photographs by Gordon Andrews, Max Dupain, Kerry Dundas, Hal Missingham, Axel Poignant and David Potts.

 Wolfgang Sievers presents a solo exhibition in Hobart, opened by Premier Cosgrove.